gerardgeveling/ConvertWord2HtmlMultipleChoice/README.md

 Question.. and answer .. can be used with sub en sup script , italic, underline etc.
 Text in curly brackets will not sent to the html file.
 So this can be used to add explanations.

-When click on submit, an e-mail with an string of the given answers is ready to sent to the teacher.
+In a previous version "When click on submit, an e-mail with an string of the given answers is ready to sent to the teacher."
+In the last version when you click on the button the answers are copied to the clipboard.
+So the student can paste it in a Microsoft Form, or any other platform to share with the teacher.

 You can find the Worddocument with the macro in the WordDoc folder in this repository.
 The name of the file is Convert2MultiChoiceHtml.docm.